dyuanjia/Ethereum-DApp/README.md

 A DApp that can be used to host blind auctions (school project).

 A blind auction is a type of auction where all bidders submit sealed bids during the bidding stage, so that no bidder knows the bid of any other participant.
-In this case, a sealed bid will be the `sha256` hash of the actual bid value.
+In this case, a sealed bid will be the `sha256` hash of the actual bid value concatenated with a 8 byte nonce.
 The bidders will then reveal their bids during the reveal stage, and the highest bidder will win after this stage ends.
 Compared to a standard auction, a blind auction has the advantage that there is no time pressure towards the end of the bidding period.

 ## Getting Started